awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 + **Enable MFA for sensitive operations** – For extra security, require IAM users to use multi\-factor authentication \(MFA\) to access sensitive resources or API operations\.
 For more information, see [Using multi\-factor authentication \(MFA\) in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) in the *IAM User Guide*\.
 + **Use policy conditions for extra security** – To the extent that it's practical, define the conditions under which your identity\-based policies allow access to a resource\.
 For example, you can write conditions to specify a range of allowable IP addresses that a request must come from\.
 You can also write conditions to allow requests only within a specified date or time range, or to require the use of SSL or MFA\.
 For more information, see [IAM JSON policy elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

-## Using the Amazon Transcribe console<a name="security_iam_id-based-policy-examples-console"></a>
+## Using the AWS Management Console<a name="security_iam_id-based-policy-examples-console"></a>

-To access the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/), you must have a minimum set of permissions for the console\.
+To access the [AWS Management Console](https://console.aws.amazon.com/transcribe/), you must have a minimum set of permissions for the AWS Management Console\.
 These permissions must allow you to list and view details about the Amazon Transcribe resources in your AWS account\.
-If you create an identity\-based policy that applies permissions that are more restrictive than the minimum required permissions, the console won't function as intended for entities \(IAM users or roles\) with that policy\.
+If you create an identity\-based policy that applies permissions that are more restrictive than the minimum required permissions, the AWS Management Console won't function as intended for entities \(IAM users or roles\) with that policy\.

-To ensure that those entities can use the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/), attach the following AWS managed policy to them\.
+To ensure that those entities can use the [AWS Management Console](https://console.aws.amazon.com/transcribe/), attach the following AWS managed policy to them\.

 ```
 {